A flood of evidence has come in since suspect’s arrest in Gilgo Beach serial killings cold case, DA says - NewsBreak

 A key break in the case came when investigators were able to match DNA from a piece of male hair found on the burlap used to wrap Waterman’s body to a DNA sample taken from a pizza crust Heuermann had discarded in a Manhattan trash can in January.

-Additionally, an examination of the suspect’s computer revealed a harrowing search history that included at least 200 internet searches for information about the status of the Gilgo investigation, as well as compulsive searches for photos of the victims and their families, Tierney said.
+Additionally, a search of the suspect’s computer revealed a harrowing search history that included at least 200 internet searches for information about the status of the Gilgo investigation, as well as compulsive searches for photos of the victims and their families, Tierney said.

 The records also included searches for violent pornography and depictions of women being abused, raped and killed, the prosecutor said.